 It’s important to point out that rechargeable hearing aid batteries aren’t a new development by any means.
 However, advancements in technology over the last few years have made rechargeable models more attractive to users.
-Historically, the biggest draw has always been in the batteries’ ability to hold a long charge.
-That means users were having to take their batteries out after what could be just a few hours to charge them.
+Historically, the biggest issue arguing against rechargeable batteries has always been in the batteries’ inability to hold a long charge.
+These early rechargeable batteries were nickel-metal hydride, or NiMH, and they just didn’t hold their charge for long.

 More modern approaches to rechargeable batteries using materials like Lithium-ion and silver-zinc can now hold a 24-hour charge.
 Users can easily remove the batteries from their devices and drop them in a handy, tabletop charging container while they sleep.
-This ensures a full day’s charge awaits them.
+This ensures that a full day’s charge will await them when they wake.

 There are a variety of manufacturers who produce hearing aids that use Lithium-ion batteries as part of their design.
 Regardless of the device maker, each includes their battery in a sealed power compartment.
 By enclosing the battery in this sealed pack, users can reduce the risk of handling a battery that’s hot or damaged due to fire.
 That’s a good thing, especially when you pair the safety aspect with the performance of a 24-hour charge.